windson/Microservices-REST-BDD-ChakramJs/README.md

 ### What is this repository for? ###

-Chakram BDD framework for innTerface REST APIs
+Chakram BDD framework for Microservices, REST APIs

 ### How do I get set up? ###
 Type the following commands in the root of project.